Exploiting Domain-Specific Parallel Data on Multilingual Language Models for Low-resource Language Translation: Results and Discussion

 In-domain results are reported in Tables~\ref{tab:1k-1k-in}-\ref{tab:25k-25k-in}.
 In this setup, we consider either PMI/Gvt or Bible as the target domain. {Baseline results are reported by training mBART with the target domain, and testing with the same.
 In ITTF experiments, the second stage of fine-tuning is done using this target domain data.} In each table, the best technique appears in bold, the second best appears in italic.
 Worst is grayed out.

 \paragraph{small-small} According to Table~\ref{tab:1k-1k-in}, multi-domain ITTL is the best-performing technique.
 However, on average, its gains over the second-best technique (multi-domain FT, which uses less compute) is less than 1 spBLEU.
-Hence, under limited computing resources, multi-domain FT the best option.
+Hence, under limited computing resources, multi-domain FT is the best option.

 \paragraph{large-small} Comparing Table~\ref{tab:25k-1k-in} against Table~\ref{tab:1k-1k-in} (small-small setup), increasing the intermediate task size from 1k to 25k is {consistently} beneficial.
-In this data setup, multi-domain ITTL performs better than the other two techniques (more than 1 average spBLEU gains except in one experiment) irrespective of the domain differences, thus confirming Adelani et al.'s~\cite{adelani2022few} observations (see Section~\ref{itft_nmt}).
+In this data setup, multi-domain ITTL performs better than the other two techniques irrespective of the domain differences, thus confirming Adelani et al.'s~\cite{adelani2022few} observations (see Section~\ref{itft_nmt}).

 \paragraph{small-large and large-large} According to Tables~\ref{tab:1k-25k-in} and~\ref{tab:25k-25k-in}, when there are 25k sentences from the target domain, none of the techniques managed to significantly outperform vanilla FT baseline, thus questioning the benefit of auxiliary domain data.